SavvyPlus/wiki4/superset-kubernetes.md

 * `kops export kubecfg --name=${NAME}`
 * `kops edit ig nodes` and change to `maxSize: 3` and `minSize: 3`
 * Run the zookeeper deployment `kubectl apply -f /files/zookeeper.yaml`

+## Destroying the Superset cluster
+***THIS IS A DESTRUCTIVE OPERATION AND YOU WILL REMOVE EVERYTHING***

+If you need to completely delete the cluster:
+From the top level of the git repository
+`sudo docker run -v $(pwd)/superset-app:/files -it savvybi/superset-cluster-kops:0.1`

+1. From inside the superset-cluster-kops docker container, run the following
+1. `kops export kubecfg --name=${NAME}`
+1. `kops delete cluster --name ${NAME} --yes`